 local population for chrome plating.

-be answered, the answer to the question 'Where do all these
+answered, the answer to the question 'Where do all these apparently

-new tiger bells that have popped up in various places
+new tiger bells that have popped up in various places all over

 types of tiger bells.

-on the night market in Luang Prabang and two in
+bells on the night market in Luang Prabang and two in

 Luang Namtha, Laos.
-If you gave me your email address I
+If you gave me your e-mail

-while in China Claire Chantrenne, curator of the Music Instruments Museum
+Claire Chantrenne, curator of the Music Instruments Museum

-in Brussels, Belgium, bought a bundle
+in Brussels, Belgium, bought in China a bundle

 of four bells, of which two are tiger bells.
 The other two are